 Native Plant Propagation

-The Conservancy has (6) grow boxes where we propagate native plants from seed, cutting, and plugs.
-Depending on the season, we use these boxes to plant seeds into seed flats, help cuttings grow roots and house native plants ready to go into the ground while providing them space where they are protected from the elements and rabbits and gophers.
+The Conservancy has a covered grow shed where we propagate native plants from seed, cutting, and plugs.
+Depending on the season, we use this shade structure to plant seeds into seed flats, help cuttings grow roots and house native plants ready to go into the ground while providing them space where they are protected from the elements and herbivores like rabbits and gophers.
 Growing native plants from seed, cutting, or plugs is cost effective and also a great volunteer activity.
 Groups can literally care for native plants throughout their lives here at the Bolsa Chica Conservancy.

 Invasive Plant Management